kilowhat/kilowhat.net/_extensions/cimaise.md

 - Access control for all resources is implemented.
 - All visible permissions are implemented.
-- Uploads are already protect against possible attack vectors.
+- Uploads are already protected against possible attack vectors.
 - Any security issue will be promptly addressed through a patch release.

 Translators, please do not spend too much time on this extension yet.